DataStax-Academy/ac201-labs/lab12-hinted-handoff/steps/step02.md

-In this step, you will execute a write with a server shutdown.
+In this step, you will execute a write with one server shut down.
-Then you will restart the server and verify that hinted handoff was successful.

 There are the IP/Ports for each server.